Exclusive - Another U.S. patrol in South China Sea unlikely this year: officials

 President Barack Obama last month demanded that China halt land reclamation work that is turning seven reefs into artificial islands, including some where China is building airfields and other facilities.

-China's navy has carried out more exercises in the South China Sea in recent days, its defence ministry said on Sunday.
+China's navy has carried out more exercises in the South China Sea in recent days, its defense ministry said on Sunday.

 (Reporting by Andrea Shalal; Editing by Tim Ahmann and Jonathan Oatis)